google/trimmed_match/README.md

 ## Installation

-Our current version has been tested with python 3.7 in Linux.
+Our current version has been tested with Python 3.7 in Linux.
 The code may be incompatible with Python 3.6 or lower versions.

 ### Prerequisites